By Chrissy Kolaya

 Kolaya also deserves kudos for the quality of her writing.
 Her prose is smooth and fluid, and the narrative voice she has created is as satisfying as floating downstream on a sunny day.
 You will find yourself halfway through the book before you look up to see what time it is.
 Charmed Particles is that rare novel that lacks even one clunky sentence.

 This is a novel that deserves a wider audience.
-Kolaya has written a story with the perfect blend of ideas and people, and readers will find themselves thinking about all of them when they close the book.
+Kolaya has written a story with a balanced blend of ideas and people, and readers will find themselves thinking about all of them when they close the book.